bbotella/obsidian-journal-plugin/README.md

 Transform your raw daily note logs into well-written, engaging journal entries using AI.
 This plugin automatically processes daily notes from the past and creates beautiful journal entries with location data, all while maintaining your personal voice and style.

+## Personal Workflow: Voice-to-Journal Pipeline

+This plugin was designed around a simple but powerful workflow that transforms casual voice memos into meaningful journal entries:

+### 📱 **Capture Throughout the Day**
+- Use voice dictation to quickly log moments, thoughts, and experiences
+- No need to worry about perfect writing - just capture the essence
+- Log entries accumulate naturally in your daily notes as raw, authentic thoughts

+### 🎤 **iOS Shortcut Integration**
+For seamless voice capture on iOS, you can use this [iOS Shortcut](https://www.icloud.com/shortcuts/f54bdadc71034e08aca3207349a0b624) that:
+- Triggers with a simple action button press
+- Uses Whispr Flow for enhanced dictation (easily replaceable with built-in iOS dictation)
+- Automatically appends entries to your daily note in Obsidian
+- Works with any speech-to-text service or manual typing

+### 🌙 **End-of-Day Transformation**
+When the day ends, the plugin automatically:
+- Finds your raw log entries from throughout the day
+- Uses AI to transform them into a cohesive, well-written journal entry
+- Preserves the emotional context and chronological flow
+- Adds sentiment analysis and location data
+- Creates a beautiful journal entry you'll want to read years from now

+### 💫 **The Result**
+Raw voice memos like *"Had coffee, feeling good about the presentation"* become elegant prose that captures not just what happened, but how it felt and why it mattered.

 ## Features

 ### 🤖 AI-Powered Transformation